PhD in 2021 in Ecology & Evolutionary Biology, Biological Sciences

 Emily Reed received her BA in French from the University of North Carolina at Asheville before coming to NC State to pursue a PhD in Biology with a concentration of Ecology & Evolutionary Biology.
 She discovered her passion for biology while studying the creole language of French Guiana, which, besides having a fascinating linguistic history, is one of the most biodiverse places in the world.
 Her research investigates how urban systems affect the ecology and evolution of invasive species.
-Currently, she is using landscape genomics to model genetic connectivity and gene flow in the invasive Asian Tiger Mosquito Aedes albopictus.
+She uses landscape genomics to model genetic connectivity and gene flow in the invasive Asian Tiger Mosquito Aedes albopictus.
 Emily was also a Global Change Fellow with the SE Climate Science Center in Spring 2018 and 2019-2020.
+She completed her PhD in the Summer of 2021 and is currently a postdoctoral associate at the Invasive Species Working Group at Virginia Tech.
 For more on Emily’s Mosquito Wrangling check out the recent article in the CALS Magazine HERE!

 Here’s a short video on Emily’s research